Mercedes A-Class hatchback - Interior & comfort

 The AMG Line Executive model gets the Mercedes parking pack and a larger 10.25-inch infotainment touchscreen is also fitted, with Apple CarPlay and Android Auto.
 AMG Line Premium cars add to the equipment list further still, with the addition of a 10.25-inch digital dial cluster, augmented reality sat nav, premium stereo system and aluminium interior trim with red contrast stitching on the seats.

-The flagship AMG Line Premium Plus has adaptive LED headlights and tail lights, a panoramic glass sunroof, traffic sign assist, and electrically adjustable front seats
+AMG Line Premium Plus has adaptive LED headlights and tail lights, a panoramic glass sunroof, traffic sign assist, and electrically adjustable front seats.
+Top-spec Exclusive Edition gets some of the AMG styling and a lot of the kit that's fitted to high-end AMG Line versions.

 The standard equipment list might be good but Apple CarPlay and Android Auto are optional on the A-Class, costing £495, which feels a bit miserly when it comes as standard on some less expensive cars.